What Roade English Hub is doing....

 The school uses Read Write Inc as its synthetic phonics scheme.
 Regardless of which scheme a school selects –it is the rigour and the consistency that is in place that ultimately sees it as successful.
 What scheme works in one school may not work in another-for Roade, Read Write Inc is the bedrock upon which all reading and future learning is based.

-We have two critical leaders for reading and literacy across the school.
+We have critical leaders for reading and literacy across the school.

-One of our Assistant Head Teachers is our ‘Reading Lead’ and KS1 lead.
+Our Assistant Head Teacher is our ‘Reading Lead’ and KS1 lead.

 The reading lead’s role is to: